 Though you will be awake, you will feel little pain throughout the procedure beyond perhaps brief discomfort when the angioplasty balloon is inflated or when your doctor starts the procedure.
 The insides of your arteries do not contain nerve endings, so you cannot feel the catheter

-- Q What type of therapy should I expect in the hospital after heart surgery?
+- Q What should I expect after having coronary artery bypass surgery?

-- Q What should a patient know before open heart surgery?
+- Q What are the risks of heart surgery?